-Figure 6: Reporting Figures: Professional, Managerial and Support Staff (PMSS)
+Figure 10: The: Professional, Managerial and Support (PMS) Staff PMS2023 Quartiles

-Further analysis reveals that the median or "middle" male, at Administrative Assistant Grade 5 or Senior Technical Officer, is in fact at a higher grade than the median "middle" female, at Administrative Assistant Grade 3.
-This suggests that men are more likely to occupy higher grades, despite the fact that women dominate this staff category.
-The median hourly rate for women and men (in the professional support and technical staff category) are, respectively, €27.15 and €32.01, with a median GPG of 15.2%.
-The median pay rates are, approximately, 30% lower than the corresponding values for academic staff, viz €40.19 for women and €42.30 for men.
-Since there are far more women than men in PMSS posts, these values contribute significantly to the institutional median GPG.
-More precisely, the overall institutional median hourly pay rates for women are almost the same as that for PMSS, whereas it is higher for men.
+Further analysis reveals that the median or "middle" male, at Assistant Librarian, is in fact at a higher pay grade than the median "middle" female, at Administrative Assistant Grade 3.
+This suggests that men are more likely to occupy higher grades, despite the fact that women are the majority group in this staff category.
+The median hourly rate for women and men (in the professional support and technical staff category) are, respectively, €28.27 and €34.18, with a median GPG of 17.3%.
+The median pay rates are, approximately, 30% lower than the corresponding values for academic staff, viz €40.80 for women and €43.91 for men.
+Since there are far more women than men in PMS posts, these values contribute significantly to the institutional median GPG.
+More precisely, the overall institutional median hourly pay rates for women are almost the same as that for PMS, whereas it is higher for men.
 However, the distributions of salaries of men and women are quite similar (the mean exceeding the median by a small percentage).